 All writes will occur in the performance tier, and large chunks of data that remain in the performance tier will be efficiently moved to the capacity tier in real-time.

-- If using a hybrid deployment (mixing flash and HDD drives), the cache in Storage Spaces Direct will help accelerate reads, reducing the effect of data fragmentation characteristic of virtualised workloads.
+If using a hybrid deployment (mixing flash and HDD drives), the cache in Storage Spaces Direct will help accelerate reads, reducing the effect of data fragmentation characteristic of virtualized workloads.
 Otherwise, if using an all-flash deployment, reads will also occur in the performance tier.

 Deploying ReFS on Storage Spaces with shared SAS enclosures is suitable for hosting archival data and storing user documents:

-- Storage Spaces deployments can also utilise block-cloning and the scalability offered in ReFS.
+Storage Spaces deployments can also utilize block-cloning and the scalability offered in ReFS.